 This Plan recommends the CRN Zone for detached residential properties within blocks fronting University Boulevard.
 The CRN Zone would permit alternative residential building types, such as duplexes and other diverse housing types.
+To maintain existing neighborhood scale, building setbacks for new residential development on a site less than 15,000 square feet shall be consistent with the duplex building type setbacks.
+On sites 15,000 square feet or larger, building setbacks shall follow the development standard for the applicable building type as outlined by the CRN Zone and the University Boulevard Overlay Zone.
 Existing detached residential properties in the R-60 and R-90 Zones, which are farther away from University Boulevard are retained in the Plan recommendations.

 An overlay zone is recommended for the properties recommended for rezoning by this Plan.
 Key objectives of the zone are to promote a diverse range of housing options in a compact, transit-oriented form of growth that supports Bus Rapid Transit on University Boulevard and Colesville Road, creates complete communities, and improves safety for all travelers, with a priority for the most vulnerable people.
-The proposed overlay zone will consider elements including, but not limited to transitions in building intensity and height from the corridor to the neighborhoods and retaining and enhancing tree canopy.
+The proposed overlay zone will consider elements including, but not limited to building placement, site coverage, provision of public open space, and uses to transitions in building intensity and height from the corridor to the neighborhoods and retaining and enhancing tree canopy.